cwrc/ontology/README.md

 cwrc-template-EN.html - Template for the CWRC Ontology documentation in English before the term generator is run. cwrc-template-FR.html - Template for the CWRC Ontology documentation in French before the term generator is run.

+genre-template-EN.html - Template for the CWRC Genre Ontology documentation in English before the term generator is run. genre-template-FR.html - Template for the CWRC Genre Ontology documentation in French before the term generator is run.